 Network Interface Configuration

-Please see the following two pages for more information on the proper configuration of network interfaces within the system:
+In order for CDRouter to use two of the interfaces for testing, other applications can not control the interfaces.
+Please see the page at the link below for information on the proper configuration of network interfaces within the system:

 3. Install a CDRouter License File

-If you are evaluating CDRouter, a link to download a demo license, valid for 30 days, will be provided by firstname.lastname@example.org.
+A link to download a demo license, valid for 30 days, will be provided in an email from firstname.lastname@example.org.

-The license file (cdr-DEMO.lic or cdrouter.lic) needs to be placed in the
+The license file (cdr-DEMO.lic) should be placed in the

-At this point, you can start running tests with CDRouter by opening a browser and pointing it at:
+At this point, you can access the CDRouter UI by opening a browser and entering the appropriate URL:

 Additional Help and Resources

-We want you to be successful using CDRouter so please contact email@example.com if you have any questions or concerns.
+We want you to be successful using CDRouter, so please don’t hesitate to contact firstname.lastname@example.org the CDRouter Support Team if you have any questions or concerns.